InterfacewareCS/azure-iguana/README.md

 This template requires a FHIR Server to complete the overall workflow.
 To set up a sandbox environment with Azure API for FHIR, web client, etc., deploy the [Microsoft/fhir-server-samples](https://github.com/Microsoft/fhir-server-samples) scenario and collect the following information from the script and Azure keyvault secrets:

-- Aad Service Client Id
+- **Aad Service Client Id:** The service id of the FHIR Server resource.
-- Aad Service Client Secret
+- **Aad Service Client Secret:** The service secret of the FHIR Server resource.
-- Aad Authority
+- **Aad Authority:** The authenticating link used for applications to connect to your domain. ex `https://login.microsoftonline.com/interfaceware.com` or `https://login.microsoftonline.com/interfaceware.onmicrosoft.com`
-- Aad Audience (If not specified, this is also the FHIR Server URL)
+- **Aad Audience:** Unless this differs, this will typically be the FHIR server URL in the format: `https://<AZURE API FOR FHIR NAME>.azurehealthcareapis.com`
-- FHIR Server URL
+- **FHIR Server URL:** The FHIR Server URL. ex `[https://<AZURE API FOR FHIR NAME>.azurehealthcareapis.com]`

 This information will be needed to be passed into the deployment template.